 Third-party and fourth-party risks are also on the rise, making cyber security risk management, vendor risk management, and third-party risk management all the more crucial for reducing the risk of data breaches by third parties.

 On top of that, business leaders unintentionally make risk-inducing decisions every day.
 Information security cannot be the responsibility of the Chief Information Security Officer (CISO) alone and must be an organizational-wide initiative.
-These are the reasons why Cyber Security is important.
+These are the reasons why cybersecurity is important.

 Best Practices for Cyber Protection

-Two-factor authentication (2FA)
+1. Two-factor authentication (2FA)

 It refers to an additional layer of security where the user is asked a series of questions.
 2FA ensures that the user trying to gain access to the system is actually the one who they are claiming to be.
 Sometimes, this may also include the biometric pattern of a fingerprint, an iris scan, etc.

-Installing antivirus programs
+2. Installing antivirus programs

-Firewall
+3. Firewall

 Installing a firewall is proven to have defied major cyberattacks.
 Firewalls block brute force attacks meant for the computer system before they can damage the network or files.

-Internet security suite
+4. Internet security suite

 It is usually referred to as a collection of utilities that involve the benefits of antivirus programs as well as firewalls.
-Through a single control panel, the suite allows users to perform multiple cyber defense activities.
+Through a single control panel, the suite allows users to perform multiple cyber defence activities.
 Where antivirus programs only warn about harmful websites, the internet security suite directly blocks the URL, making it a better option.

-Endpoint protection
+5. Endpoint protection

-Identity theft protection
+5. Identity theft protection

 To combat phishing, antivirus solutions with identity theft protection are considered as a prompt identification of any kind of phishing attack.
-Some of the steps that individuals can take to prevent identity theft can be regular checking of credit reports, monitoring A/C statements, report missing bills, ignoring spam emails, etc.
+Some of the steps that individuals can take to prevent identity theft can be regular checking of credit reports, monitoring A/C statements, reporting missing bills, ignoring spam emails, etc.

-Cyber Incident Response Plan (CSIRP)
+6. Cyber Incident Response Plan (CSIRP)

-Creating backups
+7. Creating backups

 There is no guarantee that the attackers will return the stolen data even after paying the ransom.
 Hence, it is always advisable to create data backup to mitigate the loss from cyberattacks.

-Training
+8. Training

 It is advisable to train the staff of the organization to thoroughly check the links and email addresses before clicking on them.
 Keeping the employees informed about cybersecurity threats, modes, and precautions by conducting training sessions has become crucial nowadays.

-Securing sites with HTTPS
+9. Securing sites with HTTPS

 Encryption and securing of the website must be done with HTTPS as this ensures the protection of the integrity and confidentiality of the website and user-linked data.